minhnimble/learning-notes/courses/feedback-and-mentoring/linkedin/delivering-employee-feedback.md

 ## Understanding common challenges of delivering feedback

 1. Deals with the leadership team.
   - Is leadership asking for a better feedback culture and embracing it themselves?
   - Are they modeling the way?

-   If your team hears the message but does not believe leadership is genuinely embracing the behavior, don't expect the team to embrace feedback.
-In that situation, here's what I want you to do.
-Realize that you have control over your team, but not over the larger system.
-Bring the team together and tell them you're aware of the disconnect that sometimes happens between what leaders say and do.
-Also tell them that this is not an excuse for the team to ignore what they need to do.
-Let them know you believe in feedback.
-You expect to receive it from them and you expect to see it as a norm within the group.
-Another feedback-related challenge concerns how to deal with the past.
-When a change initiative is announced, that means there's a need for improvement.
-In these situations, leaders usually only talk about the future.
-What's better is to take a step back and own the past that led to the current situation.
-Then look to the future.
-This is a classic mistake.
-If you want to move forward, you have to confront the past because it's the very thing you're trying to move beyond.
-Leaders should openly talk about the mistakes of the past, why they existed, and why they're no longer acceptable.
-In fact, smart leaders will go further and take responsibility for the past, and maybe even share an example or two including them that demonstrates the need to move forward.
-That level of authenticity inspires confidence.
-One final feedback challenge we all face concerns confidentiality.
-There are many times you will want confidentiality, will ask for it, and you might not get it.
-People talk, which is why it often feels like there's no secrets at work.
-It does not, however, have to be that way, at least not in your group.
-It's all about trust, and one of the fastest ways for you to build trust is to actually keep things in confidence.
-That leads to strong trust, more genuine conversations, and yes, more effective feedback.
-A shift towards better feedback can happen if you know how to get started.
-Do your best to ensure that you and others in the leadership team are clearly modeling the way.
-Don't be afraid to discuss the past when this process begins, and get serious about confidentiality so that your team will believe in the process.
-When you do, feedback becomes more than a tool for delivering information.
-It becomes a real catalyst for improvement.
+How to deal feedback-related challenge that your team hears the message but does not believe leadership is genuinely embracing the behavior:
+- Don't expect the team to embrace feedback.
+- Realize that you have control over your team, but not over the larger system.
+- Bring the team together and tell them you're aware of the disconnect that sometimes happens between what leaders say and do.
+- Tell them that this is not an excuse for the team to ignore what they need to do.
+- Let them know you believe in feedback, you expect to receive it from them, and you expect to see it as a norm within the group.

+How to deal feedback-related challenge that concerns with the past:
+- Take a step back and own the past that led to the current situation.
+Then look to the future → If you want to move forward, you have to confront the past because it's the very thing you're trying to move beyond.
+- Openly talk about the mistakes of the past, why they existed, and why they're no longer acceptable.
+- Go further and take responsibility for the past, and even share an example or two including them that demonstrates the need to move forward.

+How to deal feedback-related challenge that concerns with confidentiality:
+- Build trust among team members by actually keeping things in confidence → leads to strong trust, more genuine conversations, and more effective feedback.

 # Conclusion